RoryQo/Updating-Tech-and-Oil-Shock-Series/README.md

    - The Hamilton NOPI series is already constructed and does not need to be run through a var model, unlike the tech shocks

 2. **Technology Shock Identification**
-   - The triplet $\((\Delta y_t, \Delta h_t, \pi_t)\)$ is used in a VAR framework that follows Galí (1999) and Coibion–Gorodnichenko’s implementation:
+   1. The triplet $(\Delta y_t, \Delta h_t, \pi_t)$ is used in a VAR framework that follows Galí (1999) and Coibion–Gorodnichenko’s implementation:
-     - A VAR is estimated in these variables
+      - A VAR is estimated in these variables.
-     - Long-run restrictions are used to identify **technology shocks** as the structural innovations that have a permanent effect on productivity but no long-run effect on hours (or with a specified pattern of long-run responses, depending on the exact identification scheme)
+      - Long-run restrictions are used to identify **technology shocks** as the structural innovations that have a permanent effect on productivity but no long-run effect on hours (or with a specified pattern of long-run responses, depending on the exact identification scheme).
-   - The resulting structural shocks are extracted as a **time series of technology shocks**
+   2. The resulting structural shocks are extracted as a **time series of technology shocks**.

-3. **Extended Sample**
+   2.A **Extended Sample**
-   - ***Sample Restriction and Truncation for Model Compatibility***
+   1. *Sample Restriction and Truncation for Model Compatibility*
-   -  An initial **start date** is imposed (e.g., a given quarter in the late 1960s) to match the original empirical design and avoid early periods with missing or poorly measured data
+      - An initial **start date** is imposed (e.g., a given quarter in the late 1960s) to match the original empirical design and avoid early periods with missing or poorly measured data.
       - The transformed FRED sample is, in principle, longer than what the original Coibion–Gorodnichenko MATLAB script expects.
-However, their MATLAB implementation uses **pre-defined matrices with a fixed number of observations** (for example, pre-specified coefficient and residual matrices)
+However, their MATLAB implementation uses **pre-defined matrices with a fixed number of observations** (for example, pre-specified coefficient and residual matrices).
       - To maintain **full compatibility** with that script, the updated Galidata input is therefore **explicitly cut/truncated** so that the resulting VAR input matrix has **exactly the same dimension** as in the Coibion–Gorodnichenko code.

+   2.B **MATLAB Implementation Notes**
+   1. The `MATLAB` folder contains the original replication functions from *“What Can Survey Forecasts Tell Us about Information Rigidities?”* (Coibion & Gorodnichenko, 2012, JPE).
+   2. The custom `create_shocks` file relies on these auxiliary functions to run the VAR model; if trying to replicate, ensure they are available in the same working directory.

 4. **Exported Final Series**
    - The final products include:
      - An updated **oil shock series** (Hamilton)
      - An updated **technology shock series** (Galí)
    - These are saved in formats such as MATLAB `.m` files and/or `.csv` files, with clear labels, ready to be merged onto other datasets

 ---